aleph2c/learning_xslt_with_python/README.md

 flexible; you can convert your XML/JSON data into HTML files, SVG or Python programs, or any other file format.

-XSLT is significantly more powerful than a lot of the newer templating techniques, such as Python's Jinja2 library.
-This is because XSLT is a fully functional programming language (it's a Lisp) that contains the powerful XPath tree-language and, within XPath, there is support for regular expressions and custom function construction.
+XSLT is much more powerful than most of the newer templating techniques, such as Python's Jinja2 library.
+Jinja2 is a great tool for transforming small data structures, while XSLT can be used for arbitrarily large data sets or data streams.

+This is because XSLT is a fully functional programming language (it's a Lisp) that contains the powerful XPath/XQuery tree-languages and, within XPath, there is support for regular expressions and custom function construction.
 To use Jinja2, you have to have a complete understanding of the data you feed your template, but XSLT is declarative, you tell it what you want, and it figures out how to give it to you.

-Jinja2 is a great tool for transforming small data structures, while XSLT can be used for arbitrarily large data sets or data streams.
+The XSLT programs react to the data you feed them in a kind of event-driven way.

 XSLT compilers have been compiled from XSLT.
-XSLT is an XML dialect, so you can use XSLT to transform your XSLT.

-But, it is very difficult to learn XSLT from a book; If you are transcribing the book's examples, then running those files through your Python program, most of your time will be spent debugging, and not learning.
-What makes this even harder, is that you have to hold a picture of multiple graphs in your head while you are trying to remember the new syntax and semantics.
-It can be challenging.
+XSLT is an XML dialect.
+This means that all XSLT programs are pre-pickled.
+They are serializable by default, your XSLT program is data and your XSLT data is a program.
+XSLT is an inherent meta-programming language, it transforms data, and it is data, so it can trivially transform itself into new forms.

 Python does not come with a modern XSLT parser, but you can install external libraries that integrate the XSLT language into Python.
 The XSLT standard is